The Guide to Easter in Fiji© FijiPocketGuide.com

 • October 10 – Fiji Day

-• October/November – Diwali
+• Friday closest to Diwali – Diwali

 • December 25 – Christmas Day

-• December 26 – Boxing Day
+• December 26 – Boxing Day.

+Where a public holiday falls on a Sunday (and sometimes a Saturday), the office holiday will be observed on the following Monday or the previous Friday.
 Learn more about these dates in the Public Holidays in Fiji (& Other Important Dates).

-Author
+About The Author

 Was this article useful?